Working With Games

 Sometimes you want to add a game manually (like a shortcut or custom launcher):

-- Click Add Game in the ROMs tab
+- Click Add Game in the Games tab

 - Fill in the details: